 - Fresh grated nutmeg.
 So much better than the pre-ground stuff!

-- Salt and pepper to taste.
+- Salt and black pepper to taste.
 Always.

 - A little cornstarch slurry (equal parts cornstarch and water).